ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

          evaluation, regardless of its alignment.
 SPF-specific
          reporting is described in [RFC6652].

-Herr (ed) & Levine (ed) Expires 24 September 2021              [Page 18]

-Internet-Draft                  DMARCbis                      March 2021

-   p:  Requested Mail Receiver policy (plain-text; REQUIRED for policy
+   p:  Requested Mail Receiver policy (plain-text; RECOMMENDED for
-      records).
+      policy records).
 Indicates the policy to be enacted by the Receiver at the request of the Domain Owner.
 Policy applies to the domain queried and to subdomains, unless subdomain policy is explicitly described using the "sp" tag.
-This tag is mandatory for policy records only, but not for third-party reporting records (as discussed in the document(s) that discuss DMARC reporting in more detail).
+This tag is applicable for policy records only, and has no meaning for third-party reporting records (as discussed in the document(s) that discuss DMARC reporting in more detail).
+If the tag is not present in a policy record, it is assumed to be "p=none" as per Section 6.6.3.
       Possible values are as follows:

       none:  The Domain Owner requests no specific action be taken regarding delivery of messages.